GeGeGe no Kitarō: Kamishibai

+Manga

-MangaKitarō of the Graveyard was published as a rental manga in 1960, but it was considered too scary for children.
+Kitarō of the Graveyard was published as a rental manga in 1960, but it was considered too scary for children.
 In 1965, renamed to Hakaba no Kitarō, it appeared in Shōnen Magazine (after one of the editors came across the kashibon and offered Mizuki a contract) and ran through 1970.
-The series was renamed GeGeGe no Kitarō in 1967 and continued on Weekly Shōnen Sunday (1971), Shōnen Action, Shukan Jitsuwa and many other magazines.
+The series was renamed GeGeGe no Kitarō in 1967 and continued in Weekly Shōnen Sunday, Shōnen Action, Shukan Jitsuwa and many other magazines.

 In 2002, GeGeGe no Kitarō was translated by Ralph F. McCarthy and compiled by Natsuhiko Kyogoku for Kodansha Bilingual Comics.
 Three bilingual (Japanese–English) volumes were released in 2002.

 Since 2013, compilation volumes of selected manga chapters from the 1960s have been published by Drawn & Quarterly, with English translations by Zack Davisson and an introduction by Matt Alt in the first compilation volume.
 Drawn & Quarterly later published a large collection of Kitaro manga under the title Kitaro, with Jocelyne Allen as the translator.
 Zack Davisson wrote the volume's afterword.

 Anime

 Seven anime adaptations were made from Mizuki's manga series.
 They were broadcast on Fuji Television and animated by Toei Animation.

-The opening theme to all six series is "Gegege no Kitarō", written by Mizuki himself.
+The opening theme to all six series is "GeGeGe no Kitarō", written by Mizuki himself.
 It has been sung by Kazuo Kumakura (1st, 2nd), Ikuzo Yoshi (3rd), Yūkadan (4th), Shigeru Izumiya (5th), the 50 Kaitenz (6th) and Kiyoshi Hikawa (7th).
 The song was also used in the live-action films starring Eiji Wentz.
 In the first film, it was performed by Wentz' WaT partner Teppei Koike.